Why legacy ERPs are killing your company, and how NetSuite can help

 Why not?
 Often, the truth is that an upgrade might ‘break’ something important or mission-critical, so the security risk is worth it compared to the cost and hassle of an update.
 Not to mention the cost of upgrading, which can be similar to re-implementing your system.

 Legacy ERP systems can suffer the same fate, and that’s why sometimes they’re rarely if ever updated.
 On occasion, even small point upgrades have stopped the company’s ERP customizations from working as they should (after, we’d hope, a sandboxed test, rather than being applied to a production system).
 In the worst cases, an upgrade that’s necessary to ensure a support contract’s validity must be ignored – just to avoid catastrophic consequences to the business’s ability to work.
+In fact, alongside the update vs. continuity dilemma, according to this document from NetSuite, there are eight ways older ERPs are harming your business.

 Any piece of software possessing the power to help a business run more smoothly requires a degree of personalization.
 Out of the box solutions are great for single-function applications, but even the lowly email client is often extended by use of plug-ins and integrations with other systems.
 For large-scale management platforms (MRP, ERP, HRM and so on), the platform must be made to serve the company specifically at some level, tuned and tweaked to the users’ workflows and methods.